-Baking in a canning jar…. is it safe?
+Baking in a canning jar…is it safe?

 The jars were not made for this purpose.
-The unsafe condition is what is call Thermal Shock Breakage.
+The unsafe condition is what is called Thermal Shock Breakage.
 The heat from an oven is a different heat than what is produced in a water bath or pressure canner.

 The breakage can occur during the heat process inside the oven or outside on the counter as they cool.
 This breakage could be anything from a crack in the glass where shards may be deposited into the jar and not observed by the canner or baker and end up in your food, to a full break of the jars possibly happening during handling and filling with your recipe.

-So if you choose to bake those scrumptious looking little desserts in canning jars…. just be aware of the issues.
+So if you choose to bake those scrumptious-looking little desserts in canning jars…just be aware of the issues.

 Be careful of the very old vintage or antique canning jars.
-You know the ones with the bubbles in the glass, tinted a lovely blue or purple.
+You know, the ones with the bubbles in the glass, tinted a lovely blue or purple.
 These might be better off used as decorations or storing dry items.

-Canning Jars sizes
+Canning Jars Sizes

 There are several variety of jars.
-First let’s talk about the opening.
+First, let’s talk about the opening.
 There are two common sizes: wide and narrow mouth.

 Wide mouth jars have openings about 3 inches in diameter.
 Regular mouth or standard mouth are about 2 3/8 inch diameter.